Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Matrix elements extraction for the elastic and transition form factors

-where, $\vec{p}_i$ and $\vec{p}_f$ are the source and sink momenta and $\vec{q} = \vec{p}_f-\vec{p}_i$ is the three-momentum injected by the current, and $\tau$ is current insertion time.
-We perform 3pt calculations for 6 source-sink separations: $t=10, 12, 14, 16, 18, 20$ in the lattice units.
-We fit the ratios in Eq.~\eqref{eq:ratio_sqrt} in two ways: the constant fit and the reduced ratio fit with first excited state terms (Eq.~\eqref{eq:ratio_sqrt}) for multiple source-sink separations.
-Here we use the priors to the first excited state terms using $\Delta E$ values obtained from the nucleon 2pt correlator fits.
 We present examples of the ratios and the fitted results in Figs. \ref{fig:GE_3pt_REM_up} and \ref{fig:GE_3pt_C1_up} separately for these two fitting procedures.
-The results exhibit consistency among themselves, reflected in a goodness-of-fit statistic of $\chi^2/d.o.f \sim 1$.
+The results exhibit consistency among themselves, reflected in a goodness-of-fit statistic of $\chi^2/{\rm d.o.f} \sim 1$.
 To facilitate a comparison, we incorporate the fitted values obtained from the constant fit at $t=18$.
 We calculate the differences for the constant fits at $t=14, 16$, summing them in quadrature to estimate the systematic uncertainty, as illustrated in Fig.~\ref{fig:GEFF}.
-Since the excited-state fit results have smaller uncertainties and are mostly affected by smaller source-sink separation data, due to lack of the ability to pin down the excited state, we choose the constant fit at $t=18$ which has error much larger than the excited-state fit.
+Since the excited-state fit results have smaller uncertainties and are mostly affected by smaller source-sink separation data, due to the lack of ability to pin down the excited state, we choose the constant fit at $t=18$ which has an error larger than the excited-state fit.
 However, the 3pt function calculation here is for demonstration purposes only and we do not invest more computing time to a precise estimation of these 3pt function calculations.
-A precise and high statistics determination of the nucleon elastic form factor with proper estimation of systematic uncertainty using 3pt function is an active research area in lattice QCD~\cite{Park:2021ypf}, which is not the focus of our calculation.
+A precise and high statistics determination of the nucleon elastic form factor with proper estimation of systematic uncertainty using 3pt function is an active research area in lattice QCD~\cite{Park:2021ypf,Djukanovic:2022wru,Alexandrou:2023qbg,Tsuji:2023llh,Djukanovic:2024krw}, which is not the focus of our calculation.

 \befs